ManpreetKaur1101/MvcDoll/Readme.txt

 In the following step,I added NuGetPackages from the tools menu.
 I selected Package Manager Console from the NuGet Package Manager then I run the command.

- surprisingly it shows error when i run command in my PMC at that point I was totally upset but then I rember our class lecture in which we faced same problem so
+ surprisingly it shows an error when i run command in my PMC at that point I was totally upset but then I rember our class lecture in which we faced same problem so
  I followed the steps as we done before in the class and install new package version 3.1.0.

  In the next step i added new folder name data and add new item called MvcDollContext.cs